 Mathematica's evaluation of Medicaid Section 1115 waiver demonstrations, approximately 40 in number, seeks to assess the implementation and outcomes of four different types of innovations and help CMCS shift toward data-driven decision making for future waiver approvals.

 - State Health Policy

-Margaret (Maggie) Colby focuses on Medicaid, state, and local health policy and is an expert in the policy intersections between Medicaid and the new health insurance marketplaces.
+Margaret (Maggie) Colby focuses on Medicaid, state, and local health policy, and she is an expert in the policy intersections between Medicaid and health insurance marketplaces.
 Colby has led major technical assistance projects as well as several multimethod evaluations that combine rigorous quantitative analyses with case studies, examining changes in enrollment, retention, access, and service utilization caused by changes in provider or beneficiary incentives.

 Samra, who joined Mathematica in 2007, has published work in Health Services Research, the Maternal and Child Health Journal, Medical Care Research and Review, and the American Journal of Pharmacy Benefits.
 She holds an M.P.P. from Georgetown University.

 New Approaches for Medicaid: The 1115 Demonstration Evaluation

 Adapting a Model of Integrated and In-Home Care for Safety-Net Patients with Multiple Chronic Conditions

 This project is examining an innovative care delivery model built on a partnership between Landmark Health and the Inland Empire Health Plan to deliver coordinated services to eligible Medi-Cal managed care members with multiple medical and behavioral health needs.